Artemisia Gentileschi: Naples and the English period (1630–1654)

-In 1638, Artemisia joined her father in London at the court of Charles I of England, where Orazio had become court painter and received the important job of decorating a ceiling allegory of Triumph of Peace and the Arts in the Queen's House, Greenwich built for Queen Henrietta Maria.
+In 1638, Gentileschi joined her father in London at the court of Charles I of England, where Orazio had become court painter and received the important job of decorating a ceiling allegory of Triumph of Peace and the Arts in the Queen's House, Greenwich built for Queen Henrietta Maria.
 Father and daughter were working together once again, although helping her father probably was not her only reason for travelling to London: Charles I had invited her to his court.
 Charles I was an enthusiastic collector, willing to incur criticism for his spending on art.
-The fame of Artemisia probably intrigued him, and it is not a coincidence that his collection included a painting of great suggestion, the Self-Portrait as the Allegory of Painting (which is the lead image of this article).
+The fame of Gentileschi probably intrigued him, and it is not a coincidence that his collection included a painting of great suggestion, the Self-Portrait as the Allegory of Painting (which is the lead image of this article).

 Orazio died suddenly in 1639.
-Artemisia had her own commissions to fulfil after her father's death, although there are no known works assignable with certainty to this period.
-It is known that Artemisia had left England by 1642, when the English Civil War was just starting.
+Gentileschi had her own commissions to fulfil after her father's death, although there are no known works assignable with certainty to this period.
+It is known that Gentileschi had left England by 1642, when the English Civil War was just starting.
 Nothing much is known about her subsequent movements.
 Historians know that in 1649 she was in Naples again, corresponding with Don Antonio Ruffo of Sicily, who became her mentor during this second Neapolitan period.
 The last known letter to her mentor is dated 1650 and makes clear that she still was fully active.

 In her last known years of activity she is attributed with works that are probably commissions and follow a traditional representation of the feminine in her works.

-It was once believed that Artemisia died in 1652 or 1653; however, modern evidence has shown that she was still accepting commissions in 1654, although she was increasingly dependent upon her assistant, Onofrio Palumbo.
+It was once believed that Gentileschi died in 1652 or 1653; however, modern evidence has shown that she was still accepting commissions in 1654, although she was increasingly dependent upon her assistant, Onofrio Palumbo.
 Some have speculated that she died in the devastating plague that swept Naples in 1656 and virtually wiped out an entire generation of Neapolitan artists.
+She was buried at San Giovanni Battista dei Fiorentini in Naples, but her tomb was destroyed in the 1950s when the church was demolished.

 Some works in this period are the Susanna and the Elders (1622) today in Brno, the Virgin and Child with a Rosary today in El Escorial, the David and Bathsheba today in Columbus, Ohio, and the Bathsheba today in Leipzig.

-Her David with the Head of Goliath, rediscovered in London in 2020, has been attributed by art historian Gianni Papi to Artemisia's London period, in an article published in The Burlington Magazine.
+Her David with the Head of Goliath, rediscovered in London in 2020, has been attributed by art historian Gianni Papi to Gentileschi's London period.
+Another work, Susanna And The Elders, previously owned by Charles I, was rediscovered in the Royal Collection in London in 2023.